NicholasOrth/foodhub/README.md

 Larry Mason, Nicholas Orth

-# How to Run:
+# How to Run

+### Requirements
+- 64bit C/C++ Compiler
+- Go 1.16 or later
+- Node.js 14 or later
+- Docker installed

+### Backend
-requirements for Windows:  Docker installed, in powershell type the commands "docker pull redis" and  "docker run -d --name my-redis-container -p 6379:6379 redis" from frontend type "npm install" into terminal
+- You need redis installed, run ```docker pull redis``` and ```docker run -d --name my-redis-container -p 6379:6379 redis```

-  After this you can launch the backend, followed by the frontend. first, go to backend in terminal and type "go run .", and in a seperate terminal go to the frontend folder and type "npm run dev" once both frontend and backend are running, go to http://localhost:3000/ in a browser.
+- Open a terminal and navigate to the backend folder
+- Run `go run .` to start the backend server
+- The backend server will be running on port 7100
+- To access docs, go to http://localhost:7100/api/docs

+### Frontend
+- Open a terminal and navigate to the frontend folder
+- Run `npm install` to install dependencies
+- Run `npm run build` to build the release version
+- Run `npm run start` to start the frontend server